Hibernate Dialect Considerations

 Note that

-has changed API since it was introduced inV23.0.3-hib6
+registerCustomFunctionshas changed API since it was introduced inV23.0.3-hib6to avoid subclassing.

 -